mayokunadeniyi/mayokunthefirst.github.io/about.md

 Hello there!

 My name is Mayokun Adeniyi.
 I am an Android Developer.
-I code in Java, Kotlin and sometimes Dart.
+I code in Java, Kotlin and sometimes C.
 I currently work at [FStackDev](https://github.com/Fstackdevio) as an Android Developer.
 I believe strongly in community building and in growing of one's local tech community and this has led me to become a [GitHub Campus Expert](https://githubcampus.expert/mayokunthefirst/).